 Analogique Studio, Cesare Biasini Selvaggi, Alexander Darkish, Carmelo Lucchesi, Ignazio Mortellaro, Raqs Media Collective, Giovanni Rendina, Mariella Rossi, Ilenia Vecchio, Katiuscia Pompili, Sasvatii Santamaria, Clairefontaine, Giuseppina Vara, Izabela Anna Moren, Bruno Camargo.
 Publication made possible thanks to Goethe Institut Palermo.

 - Ananas e Prosciutto.
-Pizza Sigonella, text by Simona Squadrito (tale from Sigonella, in italian language)
+Pizza Sigonella, text by Simona Squadrito (tale from Sigonella (Catania, Sicily), in italian language)

-- Non ha prezzo, text by Mattia Pajè on Cassata Drone experience (italian language)
+- Non ha prezzo, text by Mattia Pajè on Cassata Drone experience (italian text)

-- Sul Camminare, text by Teresa Satta on Cassata Drone walkscape (Sigonella – Palermo March-April 2018) experience (italian language)
+- Sul Camminare, text by Teresa Satta on Cassata Drone walkscape (Sigonella – Palermo March-April 2018) experience (italian text)